SMA-CyberTech/Active-Directory-Security-Analytics/README.md

 ### Tools Used

-- Splunk for Windows Security log ingestion and data analysis.
+- Splunk for Windows Security log ingestion, data analysis and alert creation.
 - Shuffle for automation and the integration of Slack into the workflow.
-- Windows Server to act as the domain controller within the Active Directory environment .
+- Windows Server to act as the domain controller within the Active Directory environment.
+- Slack for communication and recieving triggered alerts.

 ## Steps